Fathat-Training/starwars-api-backend-skeleton/readme.md

 The project framework is empty save for a couple of database configuration declarations in the config.v1.app_config.py file.
 The

-Apart from these, there are several markdown files and their html counterparts under training-docs.
+Apart from these, there are several markdown files under training-docs.
 These documents take the user through the build process of the project step by step with explanations of the code.
 The user is expected to copy and paste the code, using these instructions, into the relevant files and test as described.